 Yes.
 Each year our board elects to donate a percentage of funds raised by Climbs held in selected states to local, independent, registered nonprofit organizations that provide direct services, such as support groups, or that lead community network development (building up systems of referral between OBs/pediatricians/PCPs or hospitals and reproductive psychiatry specialists).
 We believe it is important to support local organizations that are truly making a difference directly for moms in their communities.

-- Michigan Climbs – Moms Bloom
+- Moms Bloom (Michigan)

 18. Who should checks be made out to?
 Where should I mail them?